-The Minnesota Educational Computing Consortium (MECC) has been assisting Minnesota schools colleges to implement educational computing for over 10 years.
-MECC provides a range of services to education, including software development distribution, computer purchase contracts, in-service staff training and management information services.
+The Minnesota Educational Computing Consortium (MECC) has been assisting Minnesota schools and colleges to implement educational computing for over 10 years.
+MECC provides a range of services to education, including computer software development and distribution, computer purchase contracts, in-service staff training and management information services.
 MECC publishes an extensive software catalog and a periodic newsletter, "MECC Network".